TRIQS/ctseg/doc/algorithm_implementation/implementation_notes.rst

 *A guide to reading the code.*

-CTSEG-J is an application based on the `app4triqs <https://triqs.github.io/app4triqs/unstable/index.html>`_ skeleton.
+CTSEG is an application based on the `app4triqs <https://triqs.github.io/app4triqs/unstable/index.html>`_ skeleton.
 The code is written in C++, and a python wrapper is generated automatically using ``cpp2py``.
 The user interacts with the solver in python.

 Solver core